morinlab/tools-morinlab/docker/Readme.md

 Total run time: 1:49:30.325838
 </pre>

 The latest Dockerfile also should install several workflows that give example use cases for these tools.
+We have noticed that the last few steps seem to cause problems on fresh builds.
+If you encounter an issue at the workflow installation step, this can be safely removed from the Dockerfile.

 ##Testing your Image
 To boot your newly build Docker image, use the following command, substituting the name argument with whatever you choose.